dosbox-staging/dosbox-staging/README.md

     git pull
     ```

-  - Optionally, you can clean your ccache and working directories.
-This is only
-    advised if you have unexpected build failures:

-    ``` shell
-    ccache -C
-    git clean -fdx
-    ```

   - Setup the build.
 This is a one-time step either after cloning the repo or
     cleaning your working directories: